gondata/data_engineer_project_1/README.md

 ## Usage

-To create the database, open the **`data_engineering_project_1.ipynb`** file in Jupyter Notebook and run the code.
+To create the database, open the **`wealth_account_project.ipynb`** file in Jupyter Notebook and run the code.
 This will create tables for account countries, account data, and account series, and populate them with data.